cannonkeys/ck-docs/docs/bakeneko.md

 ### Installing the Battery (BakenekoGO Only)
 1. Using the included double sided tape, install the battery as seen below
 ![](images/BakenekoGO/Battery-Install.JPG)
 2. Insert the battery cable into the header.
-It is **VERY IMPORTANT** that the red positive cable is connected to the center positive pin on the header.
+It is **VERY IMPORTANT** that the red positive cable is connected to the center positive (POS) pin on the header.
 ![](images/BakenekoGO/Battery-Temp.JPG)

 ### Connecting the PCB